kishanbellur/kishanbellur.github.io/_pages/about.md

 The UC Lab for Interfacial Dynamics (UCLID) is an interdisciplinary laboratory with both experimental and computational capabilities to explore transport mechanics at curved liquid-vapor surfaces such as drops, bubbles, sprays, etc. The lab is housed in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) at [University of Cincinnati](https://www.uc.edu/) and is led by Prof. Kishan Bellur.

-Liquid-vapor interfaces are ubiquitous in both natural and engineered devices.
-We often dont notice it but they are all around us!
-The cup of coffee on your desk, the tree outdoor, the AC unit indoor, they all have liquid-vapor interfaces and are undergoing “evaporation” in some form.
-Curved interfaces (such as droplets and bubbles) are particularly interesting becasue they exhibit unique properties due to surface tension thereby sigificantly altering evaporation dynamics.
-In turn, the evaporation deforms and moves the interface.
-The intricate coupling between coupling between evaporation and interface dynamics becomes critical when surface tension is the dominant force such as in the microgravity of space or mirco/nano-scale devices on earth.

 ![overview](/images/research_overview.png "lab overview")